 RTB (Real Time Bidding)

 Data driven programmatic buying model allowing Advertisers or their Agencies to bid on digital media (display, video, mobile, social, etc.) in real time, at the impression level.
 The real time bidder is responsible for making the best inventory acquisition decisions possible, on behalf of the Advertiser.

-Number of different individuals who visit a site within a specific time period.
+Unique visitor -a unique user who accesses a Web site within a specific time period.
+See unique user.